How to Migrate WooCommerce Products to a Different Website

-You may need to delete the wrongly imported products.
+You may need to delete the wrongly migrated products.
 To do so, use Manage Imports › Delete.

 In some cases, it works to erase everything and perform the migration again from scratch, as that can solve any outstanding issues.

-To avoid this (and ensure that variable products with only one variation get processed as a variable product), navigate to the Variations tab in the WooCommerce Add-On section and disable the option Create products with no variations as simple products.
+To avoid this (and ensure that these products get processed as variable products), navigate to the Variations tab in the WooCommerce Add-On section and disable the option Create products with no variations as simple products.

 Keeping the Same Product ID When Migrating WooCommerce Products

 Out of the box, new product IDs are assigned when importing the products to the destination site.